Port El Kantaoui Travel Guide

 Holiday activities

-A variety of boat trips are offered from the Marina in the holiday resort of Port El Kantaoui,, including pleasure cruises, glass-bottomed boat tours, fishing expeditions, or dolphin viewing experiences.
+A wide range of boat trips depart from the Port El Kantaoui marina, including pleasure cruises, glass-bottom boat tours, fishing trips, and dolphin-watching excursions.

-The two resorts also share two golf courses.
-Other pursuits include quad biking, horse riding, and beach camel rides, as well as a variety of excursions such as shopping trips to Tunis, expeditions to view the Roman ruins at Carthage, the pretty village of Sidi Bou Said, or an evening in the desert at a Bedouin feast.
+Both resorts share access to two golf courses.
+Other activities include quad biking, horseback riding, camel rides on the beach, and a variety of excursions such as shopping trips to Tunis, visits to the Roman ruins of Carthage, the picturesque village of Sidi Bou Said, or an evening desert adventure with a Bedouin feast.

 Any negatives?